 Large gallstones get stuck in the bile ducts and require surgery to remove them.

 Gallbladder surgical negligence is when the surgeon nicks the bile duct and misses the error during surgery.
-The subsequent leak into the abdomen causes pain and infection and, if left undetected, will harm you.
+The bile leakage into the abdomen causes pain and infection and, if left undetected, will harm you.

 You have a gallbladder surgery claim for negligence if the surgeon nicks a bile duct and does not repair it during surgery.